kkagill/thoughts/README.md

 # thoughts

--	Developed a personal project that allows people to post daily thoughts on the bulletin board.
+-	Developed a small project that allows people to post daily thoughts on the bulletin board.
 -	Used RESTful API that resources are identified by a persistent identifier and being manipulated using a common set of verbs.
 -	Technologies involved EJS, CSS, Node.js, Express, and mongoose.
 Deployed using Heroku.